 This is where you disembark

-Tropical greenery, exotic markets, hospitable people, palm islands in turquoise waters - the Grenadines are the The epitome of the Caribbean sailing dream.
-St George's is regarded as One of the most beautiful cities in the Antilles.
+Tropical greenery, exotic markets, hospitable people, palm-fringed islands in turquoise waters – the Grenadines are the epitome of a Caribbean sailing dream.
+St. George's is considered one of the most beautiful cities in the Antilles.
 Grenada is the Isle of Spice.
-A fine aroma wafts through the city when the nutmegs are roasted.
-To the south of the city centre is the elongated , Palm-fringed sandy beach Grand Anse.
-Carenage Bay is a hive of activity, with fishermen moored with their boats on the quay wall, selling their catch and mending nets.
-The restored houses on the waterfront are a real eye-catcher.
-Use the time during your stay for a hiking tour through the jungle with a guide.
-Visit to the waterfalls or a tour of the chocolate factory.
+A fine fragrance wafts through the city when the nutmegs are roasted.
+South of the city centre is the long, palm-fringed sandy beach of Grand Anse.
+Carenage Bay is a hive of activity, with fishermen mooring their boats at the quay wall, selling their catch and mending their nets.
+The restored houses on the waterfront are a sight to behold.
+Make the most of your stay with a hike through the jungle, a visit to the waterfalls or a tour of the chocolate factory.

 Notes on the itinerary